Aircraft Acquisition – Ultimate Step-by-Step GuideDecember 6, 2019

 - Emergency landing costs

 - Search and rescue costs

-Assets America® is your one-stop source for all kinds of aircraft financing transactions, including aircraft acquisition, leases, and sale leasebacks.
+Assets America® is your one-stop source for all kinds of aircraft financing transactions.
+For example, these include aircraft acquisition, leases, and sale-leasebacks.
 We offer financing on aviation transactions of $10+ million, with no upper limit.
 Our syndicate of funding sources can deliver financing to you quickly and professionally.
-Please contact us for a discreet and confidential consultation.
-When you think aircraft loan, think Assets America®!

 Aircraft Acquisition and Financing FAQs